Please enable JavaScript to ensure auto alt text generation works properly

 • Leadership optimizes for volume and velocity

 This made sense when hiring was linear and labor-intensive.
 But AI doesn't think in stages.
 It works laterally.
-It blends sourcing with screening, personalizes messaging at scale, and compresses timelines into hours, not weeks.
+It blends sourcing with screening, personalizes messaging at scale, and can significantly compress screening timelines.

-If you keep running your team like it’s 2015, you’re going to spend most of your budget on work that no longer needs to be done by humans.
+If you keep running your team like it’s 2015, you’re going to spend a disproportionate amount of your budget on work that could be AI-assisted.

 What AI changes immediately for TA org design